nicomiguelino/cmake-boilerplate-generator/README.md

 ## Limitations ##

-PyScaffold is not a mature framrework to date.
+PyScaffold is not a mature framework and is under active development.
 It's limitations are as follows:
 * The `--help` option is not yet reliable.
 Options don't have descriptions in it.
 * Generating of CMake project for C is not yet available.
 * The directory structure of generated project is fixed.
 The user do not have the power to modify it via a configuration file (at least).
 * This tool was developed on a Windows machine and is not yet tested on Linux.
 * The `--location` option is not yet handled properly.
 Specifying a Windows path will cause some errors, caused specifically by the backslash not being handled as an escape character.
 Yet, you can use relative path names like `.` and `..`.

+## References ##
+* If you don't have an idea on what CMake is, you could refer to this [link](https://en.wikipedia.org/wiki/CMake). **TLDR:** It's a hassle for some C/C++ developers to use make.
+CMake lets you specify rules on compiling, linking and executing, and it will generate a Makefile for you.
+* You could use this [tutorial](http://derekmolloy.ie/hello-world-introductions-to-cmake/) as a hands-on reference.
+It's presented in a straighforward manner.